manodeep/Corrfunc/README.rst

 Method 2: pip installation
 --------------------------

-The Python package is directly installable via ``pip install Corrfunc``.
-However, in that case you will lose the ability to recompile the code according to your needs.
-This usually fine for a single-machine installation, like a laptop, where you are only using the Python interface.
+The Python package is directly installable via ``python -m pip install Corrfunc``.
+However, in that case you will lose the ability to recompile the code.
+This usually fine if you are only using the Python interface and are on a single machine, like a laptop.
 For usage on a cluster or other environment with multiple CPU architectures, you may find it more useful to use the source installation method above in case you need to compile for a different architecture later.

-You can test a pip-installed Corrfunc with:
+You can check that a pip-installed Corrfunc is working with:

 ::
-   $ pip install pytest
-   $ pytest --pyargs Corrfunc

-The tests may take a few minutes to run.
+   $ python -m Corrfunc.tests

 OpenMP on OSX
 --------------